Two Piece Set Sewing Patterns (Summer Matching Outfits)

 Make this trendy two-piece skirt set!
 It includes a cropped top and a matching slim skirt.

 The top options have one or two shoulder straps with a side zipper.
 The skirt has a waistband and a long slit in front.
+A high-waist skirt and crop top are excellent options if you’re looking for a classic summer look.

+Wear the cropped tank with high-waist skirts or pants for other pairing options.
 If you make the top longer, tuck it in.
 This cinches your waistline and is very flattering.

+Other ideas to wear with the DIY slim skirt are fitted tees and bodysuits.
 Or couple this skirt with a relaxed short sleeve blouse, and finish with a long, lightweight open-weave cardigan, cropped jacket, or summer blazer.

 Flounce Skirt and Bralette Top